adzil/bundlerpc/README.md

 BundleRPC implements Flashbots JSON-RPC client that is compatible with the standard Go-Ethereum data types.

+For more information about Flashbots RPC, please visit [their documentation website](https://docs.flashbots.net/flashbots-auction/searchers/advanced/rpc-endpoint/).

 ## Quick Start by Example

 The following code snippet is incomplete and cannot be run as-is.
 However, it can be used as the starting point for interacting with the Flashbots RPC.